4 Fun Outdoor Things to Do in the Smoky Mountains in September

-1. Natural Flow Rafting Trip
+1. Fall Rafting Trip

 Though our Upper River rafting trips are no longer available, that doesn’t stop us from having a great time out on the Pigeon River!
-Through mid October, we offer natural flow rafting trips.
+Through mid October, we offer fall rafting trips.
 These trips are great if you want to experience the Smokies in a new way.
 Because the trips vary based on the water levels, these trips are unpredictable — making them even more exciting!
 You may hit class 3 and 4 rapids, you may have a scenic float, or you may have both.
 The only thing that is guaranteed is that the experienced guide who accompanies you on the rafting trip will navigate you through the best waves to help make sure you have an amazing time!

-2. Zipline or Mountain Bike at CLIMB Works
+2. Zipline at CLIMB Works

 3. Go for a Hike